postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-parameters.md

 # Template Parameters and Type Parameters

 Thanks to _compile-time parameters_, your `BuildAspect` implementation can pass arguments to the template.
-There are two kinds of template parameters: standard parameters, and type parameters aka generic parameters.
+There are two kinds of template parameters: standard parameters and type parameters (also known as generic parameters).

 Unlike run-time parameters:
 * Compile-time parameters must receive a value at compile time from the `BuildAspect` method.